-Obje ctive and features Description 1 Objective Presents the stated objective(s) of the tool and the assessment.
-2 Institutional coverage Indicates the intended institutional coverage of the tool (national, subnational, entity-level, sector-specific).
+Objeo ctive and features Description 1 Objective Presents the stated objective(s) of the tool and the assessment.
+2 Institutional coverage Indicates the intended institutional coverage of the tool (national, subnational, entity- level, sector-specific).
 3 Technical coverage Describes the PFM areas and functions assessed by the tool.
 4 Application method Indicates the possible modalities for carrying out the assessment (self-assessment, external by any assessor, external by the custodian).
 Meth odology Description 5 Methodology Describes the approach used to assess the performance of PFM functions covered.
 6 Benchmarking and scoring system Indicates whether assessment results are presented as scores/ratings, narrative evaluation, or both. a.
-Benchmarking against good practices, professional standards, or thematic principle (and risk levels in the case of group C): i. with scoring systems (typically including a narrative assessment) ii. with narrative assessment only b.
+Benchmarking against good practices, professional standards, or thematic principle (and risk levels in the case of group C): with scoring systems (typically including a narrative assessment) with narrative assessment only b.
 Database tool for comparison across governments.
 7 Linkage to PEFA framework Describes areas of technical coverage which correspond to the technical coverage of the PEFA Framework 2016.
-8 Complementarity with PEFA framework Describes areas of technical coverage which extend beyond the technical coverage of the PEFA Framework 2016.
-Deve elopment and use Description 9 Development and coordination Describes the tool development process, including coordination with key stakeholders for development, during and after the assessment.
+B Complementarity with PEFA framework Describes areas of technical coverage which extend beyond the technical coverage of the PEFA Framework 2016.
+Deve elopment and use Description 9 Development and coordination Describes the tool development process, including coordination with key stakeholder for development, during and after the assessment.
 10 Assessment management Describes the assessment management process (data collection, involvement of key stakeholders, and dissemination of assessment findings).
 11 Uses by government and members of the PFM community Presents the reported information on different uses of the assessment results by key stakeholders.
 12 Sequencing with other tools Describes (custodian-suggested) sequence for using the tool with other diagnostic assessments with a view to ensure complementary information and to optimize the transaction costs involved in conducting an assessment (time, cost, and level of effort from the government and development partners).
 13 PFM capacity building Describes the arrangements foreseen for training and support provided to the assessed governments or institutions, ahead of or during the assessment.
 Describes the arrangements foreseen for post-assessment capacity development in the form of follow-up technical assistance.
-Tracking of changes and Indicates whether the tool is designed to allow tracking of performance changes over time.
-Indicates the suggested interval between successive (repeated) assessments 14 frequency of assessments using the tool.
-14 15 Resource requirements Provides an indicative range of costs involved in conducting an assessment, including indicative number of assessors and competencies required.
-Indicates duration of the assessment (planning through reporting).
-15 , , Provides an indicative range of costs involved in conducting an assessment, including indicative number of assessors and competencies required.
-Indicates duration of the 15 Resource requirements Provides an indicative range of costs involved in conducting an assessment, including indicative number of assessors and competencies required.
-Indicates duration of the assessment (planning through reporting).
+14 Tracking of changes and frequency of assessments Indicates whether the tool is designed to allow tracking of performance changes over time.
+Indicates the suggested interval between successive (repeated) assessments using the tool.
+15 Resource requirements Provides an indicative range of costs involved in conducting an assessment, including indicative number of assessors and competencies required.
+Indicates duration of the assessment (planning through reporting). rans sparency Description L6 Access to methodology Indicates whether there is public access to tool user guidance (with other resources).
+L7 Access to assessment results Indicates whether there is public access to reports and whether there is a central